American Red Cross Nursing Network

 Nursing Network leaders promote recruitment and engagement of health professional volunteers across all business lines of service (Biomedical Services, Disaster Cycle Services, International Services, Preparedness Health & Safety Services and Service to the Armed Forces) to help meet the Red Cross mission and organizational priorities.
 The Nursing Network is the operational arm for Red Cross Nursing and Health and is supported by the National Nursing Committee (NNC), business line and focus area Nurse Consultants and the Office of the Chief Nurse.
 The Nursing Network:

-The Nursing Network works closely with internal health partners (e.g., Disaster Health Service Advisors, Regional Emergency Services Directors, Volunteer Services) and external health partners (e.g., state nursing associations, public health departments, colleges and universities).
+The Nursing Network works closely with internal health partners (e.g., Disaster Health and Mental Health Service Advisors, Biomedical Services, International Services and Service to the Armed Forces , Preparedness, Health & Safety Services, Volunteer Services) and external health partners (e.g., state nursing associations, public health departments, colleges and universities).
 The Nursing Network provides quarterly metric-based reports to measure network and program success via health/community outcomes.

 Nursing Network Regional Nurse Leaders (RNLs) partner with Regional Volunteer Services Officers.
 RNLs are supported by Nursing Network Division Nurse Leaders and their teams of Associate Division Nurse Leaders.
 There is one DNL per Red Cross division.
 The DNL team helps organize and lead nurses to achieve the Chief Nurse Initiatives.
 The Chief Nurse Initiatives are developed in collaboration with business line leaders to meet the mission and organizational priorities, and provide a framework for nursing and health professional volunteer work.